narvind24/Classifiction-of-News-from-Social-Media-Handles-into-Real-or-Fake/README.md

 Explanation of each folder and file:

-A) Our training dataset is the Kaggle Dataset while our testing dataset is either the Reddit or the Twitter or a combination of both.
+B) Our training dataset is the Kaggle Dataset while our testing dataset is either the Reddit or the Twitter or a combination of both.

 Case 1: Training Set: Kaggle Testing Set: Reddit (GitHub Folder: Train Kaggle Test Reddit) Case 2: Training Set: Kaggle Testing Set: Twitter (GitHub Folder: Train Kaggle Test Twitter) Case 3: Training Set: Kaggle Testing Set: Twitter + Reddit (GitHub Folder: Train Kaggle Test Reddit+Twitter)

-B) The CIS 522 Model Accuracy Tabulations.xlsx is a Excel Sheet documenting the accuracy and f1 score results for all the different models
+C) The CIS 522 Model Accuracy Tabulations.xlsx is a Excel Sheet documenting the accuracy and f1 score results for all the different models

-C) The CIS 522 Project Proposal is our project proposal document.
+D) The CIS 522 Project Proposal is our project proposal document.

-D) The Poster Presentation folder contains the PPT that we used for Poster Presentation.
+E) The Poster Presentation folder contains the PPT that we used for Poster Presentation.